 - The redesigned system exceeds the new regulatory requirements being implemented throughout the bank and is far easier to extend and support.
 All data generated and maintained in the new system has a full audit trail so US Bank Treasury management can sign off their reporting numbers with greater confidence and peace of mind.

 - Troubleshooting problems takes far less time and guesswork because of the extensive logging in the new system and because of the careful compartmentalization inherent in the new design.
 New functionality can be developed and tested without disrupting the existing system.
 Once accepted, this functionality is simply plugged into the open architecture of the new system.
 New features that have been in the development queue for years can now be implemented in days or weeks.

 - Standardized and professional development practices are now in place.
-A phased approach had been taken so all developers involved have gathered a great deal of experience with the full life cycle of software development, and the IT support team now has proven processes for continuing to extend the application.
+A phased approach had been taken, so all developers involved have gathered a great deal of experience with the full life cycle of software development.
+The IT support team now has proven processes for continuing to extend the application.